William James Fulton: Loyalist Volunteer Force

 Along with his older brother Mark, also known as "Swinger", and cousin Gary, Jim Fulton was a close ally of Billy Wright in the Ulster Volunteer Force's Mid-Ulster Brigade.
 Some time in the early 1990s, Wright succeeded Robin Jackson as commander of the brigade.
 In 1992 Fulton was found guilty of possession of items for terrorist purposes and served nearly three years in prison.
-This was one of ten separate convictions he had picked by 2000.
+This was one of ten convictions he had picked up by 2000.

 The Fultons were founder members of the Loyalist Volunteer Force (LVF), which Wright had formed in 1996 after he and his Portadown unit were stood down by the UVF Brigade Staff in Belfast on 2 August 1996.
 This came about after the unauthorised killing of Catholic taxi driver Michael McGoldrick by gunmen from the Portadown unit of the Mid-Ulster Brigade during the Drumcree standoff when the UVF were on ceasefire.
 The killing has been reported as the first to be carried out by the LVF, although the unit remained within the UVF when it was carried out and were stood down by the Belfast-based Brigade Staff as a result of the attack.
 Wright took most of the members of his expelled unit with him.

 Following the assassination of Billy Wright inside the Maze Prison in December 1997, Fulton's brother Mark took over as commander of the LVF.

 In 2000 Fulton was arrested in California along with his wife Tanya and Odysseus and Mahatma Landry, two of the sons of LVF member Muriel Gibson, on charges of possession of firearms and explosives, as well as drugs charges.
 When all charges not related to drugs were dropped, campaigners seeking a full investigation into the murder of Rosemary Nelson asked the US Congress to investigate the circumstances surrounding the case.
 Fulton had left for the United States in 1999 soon after Nelson's killing, fuelling speculation that he had been involved.